‘Most Beautiful Girl In The World’ Thylane Blondeau Stuns In Blazer Dress That Barely Covers Her

 Thylane Blondeau is back in the news.
 The “Most Beautiful Girl In The World” is so stunning, she can make a headline for showing her face with zero makeup, as The Inquisitr reported earlier this year.
-The French stunner’s latest social media update did come with cosmetics, but it didn’t hide her beauty.
+The French stunner’s latest social media update did feature cosmetics, but it didn’t hide her beauty.

 Earlier today, Thylane updated her Instagram.
 The star’s photo was a pretty glam one, although fans of Thylane are likely aware that a low-frills finish is this 18-year-old’s standard.
 The photo showed Thylane in selfie mode as a makeup artist perfected her face – fans saw an arm holding a brush reaching out to the brunette’s cheeks.
 Thylane was rocking a pretty snazzy outfit, with fans seeing the star clad in a metallic blazer dress with gold-pink hues and statement black buttons.
-The look was definitely a mini one, though.
+The ensemble was definitely a mini one, though.
 The dress was barely covering Blondeau’s upper thighs – beady-eyed fans will have spotted that the mirror reflection in the background offered a peek at the model’s super-long legs.

-Thylane posed for her photo with a statement, neutral expression from behind a pair of dark shades.
-The model appeared with her dark locks swept back with a center parting – while the eyewear did partly cover Thylane’s face, there was no denying that the beauty was manifesting.
+Thylane posed for her photo with her statement neutral expression behind a pair of dark shades.
+The model appeared with her dark locks swept back and with a center part – while the eyewear did partly cover Thylane’s face, there was no denying her beauty.

 The world may have dubbed this girl as the most beautiful on the planet, but Thylane herself isn’t convinced on the matter.
 Her interview with Frivolette saw her unsure about the label, although it did give fans an insight into which stars Thylane herself looks up to.